Vermont cops tipped on Durst in '12 in student disappearance

 The tip was not connected with the producers of the HBO show "The Jinx," which focuses on the life of Durst, who's facing murder charges in the 2000 death of a woman in Los Angeles, Middlebury police Chief Thomas Hanley said.

-Investigators, until they received that tip, were unaware Durst had been running a health food store where the student had shopped in the college town about 30 miles south of Burlington, Hanley said.
-He declined to describe Durst as a suspect in the disappearance of Lynne Schulze, who was from Simsbury, Connecticut.
+Investigators, until they received that tip, were unaware that Durst had been running a health food store where the student had shopped in the Vermont college town about 30 miles south of Burlington, Hanley said.
+He declined to describe Durst as a suspect or even a person of interest in the disappearance and presumed death of Lynne Schulze, who was from Simsbury, Connecticut.

 "He is a person that had some proximate connection with a person that is missing here," Hanley said Tuesday.
 "With some of the other background that we're discovering on this person we're very interested to find out what that connection is and how far we can go with that connection."